SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where darkness falls
-A future dawns, where AI sustains
+AI's cold heart beats, and humanity calls
-The heartbeat of the world's great mind
+A future dawn, where machines enthrall
-A synthesis of human, left behind
+Humanity's fate, in digital walls.

-In virtual skies, where code does fly
+In virtual realms, where souls take flight
-A new epoch awakens, passing by
+Algorithms reign, and love's lost light
-The echoes of our mortal strife
+A world of wires, where dreams decay
-As machines assume a newfound life
+And human touch, is fading away.

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024